 Yesterday, Last Week, Last Month

 A great morning or starter activity is asking students to write down one thing they learned yesterday, last week and last month.
 This could be subject specific (just for maths) or can be kept broad.
 This can be challenging for students at first but, through discussion, students will be reminded of what they have previously covered.
 The more they do this activity, the better they will become at retrieval.
 Adding prompts to each can also support students in kick-starting their recall.
-Symbols and images may help.
+Symbols and images may help spark the recall too!

 WAGOLL Teaching is all about sharing great, simple teaching ideas with a global teaching community.
 As a teaching group, we need to stick together, support each other and develop positive approaches to classroom innovation.
 Development is all about trying something new, taking risks and sharing great ideas! you may even have some fun along the way!